Get all the latest data for Randstad

 Which banks are most foreigner-friendly in Randstad in 2026?

-As of early 2026, the most foreigner-friendly banks for mortgages in the Randstad are typically large mainstream Dutch lenders like ABN AMRO, ING, and Rabobank, along with specialized expat mortgage advisers who work with multiple providers.
+As of early 2026, the banks most commonly used by foreign buyers in the Randstad are ABN AMRO, ING, and Rabobank, all of which have dedicated expat mortgage desks or work with intermediaries who handle non-standard files.

 We actually have a specific document about how to get a mortgage as a foreigner in our pack covering real estate in Randstad.